ngtranthanhtoan/business-301-executive-leadership/chapter-07-executive-communication.md

-# Executive Leadership 301 — Chapter 7: Executive Communication
+# Chapter 7: Executive Communication

 ## Why This Chapter Matters
 At the executive level, communication is not “sharing information” — it’s **shaping perception and driving action**.